sgasimov-dotcom/hello-world-application/README.md

 - https://qa.hello-world.sgasimov.com/ QA
 - https://dev.hello-world.sgasimov.com/ DEV

+4. Terraform will triger Helm to build our application.
+5. Each env will use separate terraform backend for separate state file.
+For that purpose we are using set-env.sh script to automatically set up environmental variables for our state backends.

+Jenkins will build and push the code to different environments following the exact structure we have in the repo

 ### How to test the hello-world with docker ?
 This documentation describes how to run the hello-world using docker build.